polagoab/deployconf/src/site/markdown/deployer-usage.md

 java -jar deployconf.jar -I INPUT OUTPUT
 ```

-In force-interactive mode, deployconf will prompt for all configuration properties using the existsing properties as
+In force-interactive mode, deployconf will prompt for all configuration properties using the existing properties as
 default value.